Technical Snag Forces IndiGo Flight Back to Kochi | Business

 - India

-An IndiGo flight headed to Abu Dhabi from Kochi was forced to return to its departure city early Saturday morning following a technical problem, according to unnamed sources.
+An IndiGo flight en route to Abu Dhabi was forced to return to Kochi early Saturday following a technical snag.
+The flight, 6E-1403, was airborne for over two hours before pilots decided to turn back for safety reasons, the airline reported.

-The flight, carrying over 180 passengers and six crew members, took off from Kochi at 11:10 PM on Friday.
-It had to turn back and land at approximately 1:44 AM on Saturday, the insiders revealed.
+The flight, which originally departed Kochi at 11.10 pm on Friday, returned safely to the city at 1.44 am.
+Onboard were more than 180 passengers and six crew members, all of whom were later accommodated on an alternate flight which departed at 3.30 am, operated by a new set of crew due to duty time regulations.

-Passengers were subsequently accommodated on a different plane to complete their journey to Abu Dhabi, departing around 3:30 AM with a fresh crew, as the original crew's duty time had expired.
+IndiGo confirmed that the affected aircraft, an A320 neo, is undergoing maintenance checks.
+The airline apologized for the inconvenience and provided passengers with meals and refreshments during the wait.
+Flight tracking website Flightradar24.com had documented the aircraft's mid-way return.

 (With inputs from agencies.)